tobanw/blog-posts/2016-08-20-julia-packaging.md

 Julia provides a convenient way to create a new package.
 As explained in [the manual][packages], `Pkg.generate("NewPackage", "MIT")` initializes a git repo containing the package structure for a package named `NewPackage` with an MIT license.
-If you configure your GitHub username in git (`git config --global github.user "USERNAME"` ), it will even configure the remote repository (which you'll still need to create in GitHub).
+If you configure your GitHub username in git (`git config --global github.user "USERNAME"`), it will even configure the remote repository (which you'll still need to create in GitHub).

-Since the Julia package directory isn't a very convenient location for developing your package (`~/.julia/v0.4/`), I recommend moving your package (cut and paste) to your desired location and then symlinking it to the Julia package directory (`ln -s your/directory/NewPackage ~/.julia/v0.4/NewPackage`).
+Since the Julia package directory isn't a very convenient location for developing your package (e.g., `~/.julia/v0.4/`), I recommend moving your package (cut and paste) to your desired location and then symlinking it to the Julia package directory (`ln -s your/directory/NewPackage ~/.julia/v0.4/NewPackage`).

 Converting your code into a package takes a few simple steps.
 `src/NewPackage.jl` contains the actual module that users will import.